Acer quickly moved up the ranks in the tech community since its founding in 1976 under the name Multitech International.

 - FAST SHIPPING: All projector mounts shipped via USPS Priority Mail (2 to 3 day service)

-- Guaranteed to fit any these projector models: ACER H5380BD
+- Guaranteed to fit the ACER H5380BD projector

 - Sets the projector only 5" from the ceiling

 There’s nothing quite like playing a game or watching a movie on a big display.
 When 1080p and 15.6” isn’t enough, projection can be the right solution.
 These models are made by Acer and can help you take your viewing experience to the (really) big screen.

 - Interface: SATA, Capacity: 1000GB, RPM: 5400RPM, Cache: 8MB, Size: 2.5 Inchs, 3.0Gb/s

 - Package Include: 1000GB 5400RPM Hard Disk Drive

 - This Product Has 3 Years Warranty And 14 Days Money Back Guarantee